-Requests for assignment regrading may be made to the teaching team 48 hours after you have received the marked copy of your assignment, but no more than 10 days later.
-Be sure to read your feedback provided by the teaching team carefully before you submit a review of graded work.
-To request that your assignment be reviewed, please include the following in your email:
+Requests for assignment regrading may be made to the teaching team 48 hours after you have received the marked copy of your assessment, but no more than 10 days later.
+Be sure to read the feedback you received carefully BEFORE you submit a review of graded work.
+To request that your assessment be reviewed, you must include the following in your request and submit it to the appropriate Regrade Request dropbox on onQ:

-- Your name and student number. - The original copy of your marked assignment, attached. - Your reason for the request: - The specific aspects of your assignment that you believe were not sufficiently awarded, referring to the categories of the rubric. - Why you believe that your assignment meets the criteria for a higher mark for each of the categories of the rubric that you indicated above.
+- Your name and student number

+- Your reason for the request:

+- The specific aspects of your assessment that you believe were not sufficiently awarded, referring to the categories of the rubric.

+- Why you believe that your assessment meets the criteria for a higher mark for each of the categories of the rubric that you indicated above.
 Please make explicit reference to the detailed descriptions of each category provided in the rubric.

+- A copy of the original assessment